VR developer focused on creating immersive storytelling experiences.

 7. Rec Room

-Premise: Explore various player-created rooms and enjoy yourself.
+Premise: Explore various player-created rooms in this gaming focused VR sandbox.

 Details: When it comes to free-to-play VR games, many will say that the Rec Room is one of their favorites and if you ask them why it is mostly because the game has unlimited potential.